 - 2 cups corn kernels (fresh, frozen and thawed, or canned and drained)

-Pour the vegetable oil into a seasoned skillet and place in the oven.
+Pour the vegetable oil or shortening into a seasoned cast-iron skillet and place in the oven.
 Heat until the oil is very hot.

 Meanwhile, in a mixing bowl, combine the cornmeal, flour, sugar, baking powder, salt, and baking soda.
 Stir the dry ingredients until well blended.